 My close friend and spork supplier, Karren Brady, informed me of the opportunity.
 She told me whilst I was in the heated throws of jobseeking so it's lucky I heard her over the shouting.

 She also advised me to undertake extensive research on Alan, businessman and TV star.
 There's nothing more embarrassing than turning up on the Apprentice and not knowing anything about him.
 So I found out a little-known factoid that he's actually appeared in an episode of Star Trek.
 I haven't seen the episode but apparently he played the Enterprise Tsar, which sounds to me like the top ranked officer in the starship.
 I bet Captain Kirk wasn't pleased to see him!
 I'm guessing the character didn't last long; it was probably an unnecessary level of bureaucracy in the Enterprise chain of command.
 I think I'll impress Alan with this well-researched information when I'm introduced in the boardroom.
 First impressions last after all!

 Right then, Hyperman, let's wrestle!

-Jobson's many other skills and experiences can be found on his CV and covering letter.
+Jobson's many other skills and experiences can be found on his CV and cover letter.
 If you have any job vacancies which you think would interest Jobson please send details to him on twitter.
 He's available for interview anytime apart from Thursdays, which is his lie-in day.